-Luckily, the world of dabbing just keeps expanding with more and more devices that are simplified and user-friendly.
-A relatively new device that has been circulating for the past year or so is the vertical dabbing rig or dab straw.
+However, doing concentrates is constantly evolving and easier-to-use devices are popping up on the marketplace making it more and more user-friendly.
+A relatively new device that has been circulating the cannabis scene is the vertical dabbing rig or dab straw.

 The advantages of using concentrates

 Many old-school stoners are skeptical of the idea of concentrates.
 The vast amount of different concentrates and their peculiar terminology is legitimately intimidating.
 Different types of concentrate include:

 There are also combinations of those such as sugar sauce or live rosin.